EricSombroek/Pseutocode/README.md

 After having defined this pseudocode, we are also capable of translating it into valid Python instructions.

+# Prerequisites

+- astor
+- textX
+- pytest (for unit tests)

+`pip install astor textX pytest`

+# Usage

+Python code can be generated through the command line this way : `python pseudotopy_cl.py INPUT_FILE`.
+This will print out the generated code based on the pseudocode of the input file.

+The available flags are :
+ - `-a` `--ast` : Prints the generated Python AST
+ - `-e` `--exec` : Executes the generated Python code
+ - `-q` `--quiet` : Don't print the generated Python code
+ - `-h` `--help` : Shows a help message

 # Syntax

 ## Variable assignment